KingOfLuL/ProtoEngine/Readme.md

 glm, GLFW, boost, stb, Assimp

-The included Makefile has two options for compiling:
+The options for compiling:

+### debug_lib

+Compiles the engine into the library and compiles the application into an executable.
+The library is linked dynamically.
+Is meant for testing the engine itself.

-### debug
+### debug_app

-Creates an executable without statically linked libraries.
-Found in the "bin" directory.
+Compiles to an executable without (re)creating the engine-library.
+Is meant to test the application without changing the inner workings of the engine.

 ### build

-Copies the "res" directory into the "build" directory and creates an executable with static linking.
-Can be found in the "build" directory.
+Creates the entire build: Compiles both the engine into the library and the files for the application to the executable.
+Also copies the "res" directory into the "build" directory.
+The library is linked statically.

+### []_run

+The three previous options have versions with the suffix "_run".
+Simply runs the respective executable.